 The GPS was also very useful.
 Some readers have told me that they are scared of getting lost in Sweden and that’s why I recommend renting a car with a GPS because inputting difficult names of towns, villages and streets can be easier with the help of a navigation system.
 Moreover our Volvo had different security systems like one warning of undesired lane change, an intelligent cruise control that not only kept the selected speed but also maintained the choosen distance with cars ahead on the road and even a warning and braking system to avoid low-speed crashes while driving in the city.
 Every one of these things are very useful if you plan to drive for some days in Sweden.

-Another thing I also want to recommend is an extended insurance policy.
+Another thing I also want to recommend is an extended car insurance as I have back home in Spain.
 In Sweden there are a lot of animals roaming in freedom and there is a high chance that you end up encountering them on the road.
 Even for the most experienced drivers meeting a 2 meter high 800 Kg big moose standing in the middle of the road could mean an accident.
 Better to be cautios.

 After 4600 km () in one month on this Volvo we were so satisfied with it that we were eager to take it home and change our old car.
 I would also encourage you who are planning a roadtrip in Sweden to do as Swedes do and drive a rented Volvo.
 Just to fit in and enjoy.
 Hertz in Sweden is a company located in the sphere of Volvo Cars so the stakes of renting a Volvo when renting with Hertz are sky high.